HYBRID EVENT: Join us in person in Singapore or attend virtually from anywhere.

-5th Edition of
+6th Edition of

 International Public Health Conference

-March 19-21, 2026 | Singapore
+March 15-17, 2027 | Singapore

 Health related quality of life of under five children with down syndrome and sociodemographic correlates

-Speaker at International Public Health Conference 2026 - Mariam Farouk Eskander Hanna
+Mariam Farouk Eskander Hanna

 Alexandria University, Egypt

-Title : Health related quality of life of under five children with down syndrome and sociodemographic correlates
+Title: Health related quality of life of under five children with down syndrome and sociodemographic correlates

 Abstract:

-Background: Many researchers have revealed that health related quality of life (HRQOL) is significantly related to multiple socio-demographic factors in the general population.
+Background: Many researchers have revealed that Health Related Quality of Life (HRQOL) is significantly related to multiple socio-demographic factors in the general population.
 Only one previous research examined HRQOL in under five children with Down Syndrome (DS).
 So far, there are no DS-specific or gold standard tools present for this purpose.
-Objective(s): This study aimed to measure HRQOL in under five children with DS and to investigate its relation to some socio-demographic characteristics of under 5 children with DS and their caregivers.

 Methods: In a cross-sectional study of 267 under five children with DS, HRQOL was measured with the TNO-AZL Preschool Children Quality of Life (TAPQOL) questionnaire.
 TAPQOL was translated into Arabic and validated.
 Sociodemographic data were collected through a validated pre-designed structured interview questionnaire filled by the caregivers (mostly mothers).